eastandwestwind/notes/_posts/2015-07-22-rimportboxplot.md

 Hello, this post is not so much intended as a how-to, rather more as a code journal for myself and for others as an example of how I went from A to B to C, etc.

 In this example, I gathered data from 50 something participants regarding the difficulty of test question types.

+Almost exactly the same number of females as males took the survey.

 I had to convert the difficulty level to a numerical value, so replacing Difficult with -2 and Easy with 2, Neutral with 0, and so forth.

 I saved my data from excel into a .csv, then began my R session: